planet-medina/compute-team/README.md

+# 🏗️ Under Construction
+Final version will be solidified by 2PM PT.

 # ASCII Art Service

 An HTTP service that accepts an image and returns an ASCII-art rendering of it as JSON.

+## TLDR;
+WIP

 ## 1. Building, running, and testing